angular-eslint/angular-eslint/packages/eslint-plugin/docs/rules/no-host-metadata-property.md

 # `@angular-eslint/no-host-metadata-property`

+## ⚠️ THIS RULE IS DEPRECATED

+---

 Disallows usage of the `host` metadata property.
-See more at https://angular.io/styleguide#style-06-03
+NOTE: This used to be recommended by the Angular Team, but now they recommend the exact opposite: https://github.com/angular/angular/issues/54284

 - Type: suggestion